Michael-Ratcliffe/Control_Key/README.md

 #About
 Control_Key is a cross-platform application that is available in both console and GUI versions.
 This program will work with any controller that exist in the config/gamecontrollerdb.txt database file.
 I will periodically update it to match the one from this site: https://raw.githubusercontent.com/gabomdq/SDL_GameControllerDB/master/gamecontrollerdb.txt
 There is one controller that I added that is not on this site which is the “Cideko Air Keyboard Conqueror”.
-However, only for Windows and Linux (sorry I do not have a Mac).
 This program has been tested on Ubuntu 14.04, Ubuntu 15.10, Windows 8.1, and Windows 10.

-The "builds" directory contains the prebuilt application for Windows and Linux

 #Dependencies
 SDL2